A Free Advocacy Tool

 Dr. Jennifer Taylor Menda

 Hey love.
-I am Dr. Jennifer Taylor.
-Born in 84, raised on Maxwell and Mary J, and somehow ended up with a Doctor of Acupuncture degree after years in cancer biology research.
+I am Dr. Jennifer Taylor Menda.
+Born in 84, raised on Maxwell and Mary J, with a Doctor of Acupuncture degree that arrived after years in cancer biology research.